 7. A solid pension plan

 While you live and work here, you also gain the benefit of a General old age pension (AOW).
-This benefit is usually lower than how much you earn while working but that’s not necessarily the case if you’re a freelancer who plans their pension well!
+This benefit is usually lower than how much you earn while working, but thatโs not necessarily the case if youโre a freelancer who plans their pension well!

-Freelancers in the Netherlands have a few ways to supplement their pensions.
+Freelancers in the Netherlands have a few ways to supplement their pension.
 For example, you can take out annuity insurance with a bank, insurance company, or investment broker, which will invest part of your income and pay out your savings once you retire.

-You could also put money aside in the Dutch retirement reserve, which allows you to take these savings as part of your expenses resulting in a lower income tax assessment.
+You could also put money aside in the Dutch retirement reserve, which allows you to take these savings as part of your expenses, resulting in a lower income tax assessment.

-Each plan has its own requirements, advantages, and disadvantages, so make sure to do some extra research and consult a financial expert to find out which plans would work best for your business situation.
+Each plan has its requirements, advantages, and disadvantages, so make sure to do some extra research and consult a financial expert to find out which plans would work best for your business situation.

-Becoming a freelancer in the Netherlands is an exciting endeavour, and with these tips, you’re ready to work independently and with lots of flexibility!
+Becoming a freelancer in the Netherlands is an exciting endeavour, and with these tips, youโre ready to work independently and with lots of flexibility!

 Are you thinking of becoming a freelancer?
-Tell us in the comments below!
+Tell us in the comments below.